LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/dialog-starter.md

 ### FAQs

+#### In the case of an intent added to a dialog starter, what must the match score be for the dialog flow to be triggered?

+The score must be GOOD or better.

 #### When do you use patterns versus intents?

 - Use a pattern when the user’s input must match the pattern exactly.
 Otherwise, it isn’t considered a match, and the dialog isn’t triggered.
 In practice, patterns are mostly used by routing bots.